Charges expected against B.C. man suspected in Seattle sunroof attack

 Published Tuesday, July 30, 2019 10:51AM PDT

-A B.C. resident who allegedly went on a wild rampage in downtown Seattle last week, ripping off a car's sunroof and using it as a weapon, is expected to be charged Tuesday.
+A B.C. resident who allegedly went on a wild rampage in downtown Seattle last week, ripping off a car's sunroof and using it as a weapon, has been charged.

 Cellphone video of the alarming incident shows a man climbing onto a Lyft driver's grey Honda Civic, tearing off the sunroof and then wielding it against a parking enforcement officer from the Seattle Police Department.